-- Accidental release of fuel or chemicals and contamination from poor waste management practices can affect surface and groundwater; although quantum of waste is expected to be small. - Fuel/oil leakage from construction machinery working near water bodies - Construction work along river bank - Generation of sanitary wastes from labour colony and construction sites finding way to water bodies camp/work force site shall be discharged directly without any treatment in to any surface water channels or drain, which eventually joins surface waterbodies.
+Accidental release of fuel or chemicals and contamination from poor waste management practices can affect surface and groundwater; although quantum of waste is expected to be small.

-Pollution prevention and control measurestoavoid surface water pollution shall include:
+- Fuel/oil leakage from construction machinery working near water bodies - Construction work along river bank - Generation of sanitary wastes from labour colony and construction sites finding way to water bodies

-• Labour camp will have adequate sanitation arrangement in terms of mobile/fixed toilet with arrangement of sewage collection and disposal.
-No wastewater from the
+Pollution prevention and control measures to avoid surface water pollution shall include:

-- The oil/lube storage shall be under roofed areas with impermeable cement concrete surfaces and provided with separate drainage system with oil separators.
-No discharge from oil/lube storage areas shall be directly discharged in to any open surface water channel/ streams. - No construction debris and/or spills of construction materials are dumped on to stream waterway. - Construction work along river bank shall be done in lean season when surface water level has receded and clear construction area is available. - Activities like work on upstream side of dam (reservoir side) will be taken up only when the water level is low and clear work area is available.
+- Labor camp will have adequate sanitation arrangement in terms of mobile/fixed toilet with arrangement of sewage collection and disposal.
+No wastewater from the camp/work force site shall be discharged directly without any treatment in to any surface water channels or drain, which eventually joins surface water bodies. - The oil/lube storage shall be under roofed areas with impermeable cement concrete surfaces and provided with separate drainage system with oil separators.
+No discharge from oil/lube storage areas shall be directly discharged in to any open surface water channel/ streams. - No construction debris and/or spills of construction materials are dumped on to stream waterway. - Construction work along river bank shall be done in lean season when surface water level has receded and clear construction area is available. - Activities like Rip-rap replacement and work on upstream side of dam (reservoir side) will be taken up only when the water level is low and clear work area is available.
 Adequate protection needs to be provided to avoid spillage of chemicals/construction material in reservoir.